k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/01_complex_field.md

 # Complex Field Parsing

-Starting from V8.0, Fabric's Catalog supports parsing of text fields that include complex structures (JSON or XML).
+Fabric's Catalog supports parsing of text fields that include complex structures (JSON or XML).
 This is done by a **Complex Field Parser** plugin, which uses the data snapshot taken from the source.
+Starting from V8.1, parsing of BLOB, CLOB and VarBinary fields is also supported.

 When the plugin identifies a complex structure embedded into a field, it applies the following parsing logic:

 * If the same field includes different complex structures within the data snapshot, these structures are combined as the fields of the same class.
 * If the same field includes complex structures (e.g., JSON) as well as regular strings, the parsing is not performed.